Order of Lapu-Lapu: Kalasag Medal

 The Kalasag Medal is awarded to officials and personnel of the government and private individuals who lost their lives as a direct result of their participation in an activity pursuant to a campaign or advocacy of the President.

 Kampilan Medal

 The Kampilan Medal is awarded to officials and personnel of the government and private individuals who were seriously wounded or injured or suffered great loss of property as a direct result of their participation in an activity pursuant to a campaign or advocacy of the President.

 Kamagi Medal

 The Kamagi Medal is awarded to officials and personnel of the government and private individuals who, not falling under any of the abovementioned ranks, actively participated in and contributed significantly to an activity pursuant to a campaign or advocacy of the President.

 Description of the award

 The medals of the Order of Lapu-Lapu are manufactured by the Bangko Sentral ng Pilipinas and are made of 99.9% silver with selective gold plating depending on the rank.
 The ribbon is made of Philippine cotton hand-woven by a cooperative foundation in Bontoc, Mountain Province.

+Recipients

+Among those who received the order were soldiers killed and injured in a June 2019 Sulu bombing incident; health workers who evacuated patients and newborn babies from the Philippine General Hospital amid a fire in the facility; a number of athletes who participated in the 31st Southeast Asian Games; 767 policemen who assisted in the 2017 Battle of Marawi; and 80 soldiers involved in the June 2024 clash with the Chinese Coast Guard in the West Philippine Sea.
+Businessman Jose Kho, a Chinese national, also received the order's Kamagi medal in 2017.